Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Introduction

-\begin{itemize} \item We design and develop the first lossy compression framework that preserves critical-point trajectories in time-varying vector fields, by extending the theory in~\cite{xia2024preserving} to account for critical-point connections in space-time. \item We propose a semi-Lagrange predictor which leverages particle advection theory to exploit spatiotemporal correlation in time-varying vector fields.
-We further leverage a mixture of predictors that combines the semi-Lagrange predictor and the traditional Lorenzo predictor for improved compression efficiency. \item We evaluate the proposed method and compare it with three widely used lossless compressors and three leading lossy compressors using four scientific datasets.
-Experiments demonstrate that our method faithfully preserves all critical-point trajectories while delivering up to 56$\times$ higher compression ratios than lossless compressors.
-Meanwhile, existing lossy compressors produce noticeable distortions in critical-point trajectories at similar or lower compression ratios. \end{itemize}
+\begin{itemize} \item We design and develop the first lossy compression framework that preserves critical-point trajectories in time-varying vector fields, by extending the theory in~\cite{xia2024preserving} to account for critical-point connections in space-time. \item We propose a semi-Lagrangian predictor that leverages particle advection theory to exploit spatiotemporal correlation in time-varying vector fields.
+We further leverage a mixture of predictors that combines the semi-Lagrangian predictor and the traditional Lorenzo predictor for improved compression efficiency. \item We evaluate the proposed method and compare it with three widely used lossless compressors and three leading lossy compressors using five scientific datasets.
+Experiments demonstrate that our method faithfully preserves all critical-point trajectories while delivering up to $56\times$ higher compression ratios than lossless compressors.
+In contrast, existing lossy compressors produce noticeable distortions in critical-point trajectories at similar or lower compression ratios. \end{itemize}

-The remaining sections of the paper are organized as follows.
-Section~\ref{sec:related} discusses related works.
-Section~\ref{sec:background} reviews the background on time-varying vector fields, critical-point trajectories, and the existing critical-point preserving compression algorithm.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:background} provides background on time-varying vector fields, critical-point trajectories, and existing critical-point-preserving compression algorithms.
 Section~\ref{sec:formulation} formulates the research problem.
-In Section~\ref{sec:method}, we introduce the design of our compression framework with the preservation of critical-point trajectories.
-In Section~\ref{sec:mop}, we present the semi-Lagrange predictor and how we combine it with the Lorenzo predictor.
-In Section~\ref{sec:evaluation}, we present and analyze the evaluation results.
-Finally, we conclude with a vision for future work in Section~\ref{sec:conclusion}.
+Section~\ref{sec:method} presents the design of our compression framework for preserving critical-point trajectories.
+Section~\ref{sec:mop} introduces the semi-Lagrangian predictor and describes its integration with the Lorenzo predictor.
+Section~\ref{sec:evaluation} reports and analyzes the experimental results.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.